joaovitorvaz/university/README.md

 ## About this respository

 The purpose of this repository is to share my university documents and work with anyone who needs assistance.
-Here you find everything you need in a well organized way.
+Here you find everything you need in an organized way.

 ## Note